What Are Cat Fleas?

 Do you have any pets that have not received flea treatments?

-Sadly it is often children who get bitten first as their skin is delicate and untainted with strong perfumes or aftershaves.
+Children usually get bitten first as their skin is delicate and untainted with strong perfumes or aftershaves.

 Pets that come into your homes and offices are also commonly responsible for infestations.